 About Art History News

-Welcome to Art History News!
-It began in 2011 and is written by Bendor Grosvenor, a historian, art historian and art dealer.
-The aim is to provide a useful source for art history related news stories, such as exhibition announcements, new research and recently discovered paintings, along with the odd bit of humour.
+Welcome to Art History News.
+It began in 2011 by Dr. Bendor Grosvenor, an art historian, writer, and broadcaster.
+The aim is to provide a useful source for art history related news stories, such as exhibitions, research and recently discovered paintings.
+Between 2020 and 2022 stories were regularly updated by Adam Busiakiewicz, an art historian, lecturer and lutenist based in London.
+Adam has finished his PhD in Art History at the University of Warwick.

-The site currently has a regular readership of over a seven thousand a week.
 AHN welcomes contributions and opinions.
-We don't have a comments section like most blogs, for the simple reason that all reader feedback is incorporated into the main site, and not ignored in an area where nobody ever goes.
+We don't have a comments section like most blogs, as all reader feedback is incorporated into the main site, and not ignored in an area where nobody ever goes.
 So, if you have a news story, or simply want to agree or disagree with what AHN or someone else has said, then please get in touch

 About Bendor Grosvenor